 We live in a digital and ever-changing World and the demand for information at high speed is increasing every day.
 People are no longer prepared to wait.

 Gone are the days of the dial-up modem, we live in a World of instant knowledge and access.
+We live in a world where load time matters, where website load speeds could mean the difference between getting that sale and losing that customer forever.

 There has been a constant ongoing debate about page speed being an official Google ranking factor.
 As yet, it doesn’t appear that Google has made it official, but they do offer a Page Speed tool on their website.